Adrian McNally: Albums

+Broadcasts

+In 2022 he gave his perspective on the composer Ralph Vaughan Williams in an "essay" broadcast on BBC Radio 3.

 Personal life

 McNally grew up in a mining village near Barnsley, Yorkshire.
 He was married to, but is now divorced from, Rachel Unthank, singer with the Unthanks.
 They have two sons: George, born in 2011; and Arthur, born in 2014.